-People who live in Maycomb have to fit in or they will suffer.'
-Do you agree with this statement?
-Give reasons for what you say.
-Remember to refer to characters and events in the novel and comment on its social, historical and cultural context in your answer.
+General Action of the novel in your answer.
+(Maycomb society requires its people to conform and punishes those who don't.'
+How far do you agree with this statement?
+Remember to refer to the social, historical and cultural context of the novel in your answer.
 [20] That was the summer Dill came to us.

 Early one morning as we were beginning our day's play in the back yard, Jem and I heard something next door in Miss Rachel Haverford's collard patch.
 We went to the wire fence to see if there was a puppy - Miss Rachel's rat terrier was expecting - instead we found someone sitting looking at us.
 Sitting down, he wasn't much higher than the collards.
 We stared at him until he spoke: 'Hey.'
 'Hey yourself,' said Jem pleasantly.